rails/rails/guides/source/testing.md

 By running your Rails tests you can ensure your code adheres to the desired functionality even after some major code refactoring.

-Rails tests can also simulate browser requests and thus you can test your application's response without having to test it through your browser.
+Rails tests can also simulate browser requests and thus you can test your application's response without having to view the output through your browser.

 Introduction to Testing
 -----------------------

-Testing support was woven into the Rails fabric from the beginning.
-It wasn't an "oh! let's bolt on support for running tests because they're new and cool" epiphany.
+Testing wasn't just an afterthought - it was woven into the Rails fabric from the very beginning.

 ### Test Setup